crystal-lang/crystal/_gitbook/syntax_and_semantics/macro_methods.md

   def empty?; end

   # Similar to Array#first, but returns a NilLiteral
-  # if the array literal is empty
+  # if the array literal is empty.
   def first; end

   # Similar to Array#join(joiner)
   def join(joiner); end

   # Similar to Array#last, but returns a NilLiteral
-  # if the array literal is empty
+  # if the array literal is empty.
   def last; end

   def length; end